cloud-gov/cg-site/_docs/services/aws-elasticsearchBETA.md

 status: "BETA"
 ---

-cloud.gov is prod to offer [Elasticsearch](https://www.elastic.co/) 7.4 as a service hosted in AWS Elasticsearch
+cloud.gov is proud to offer [Elasticsearch](https://www.elastic.co/) 7.4 as a service hosted in AWS Elasticsearch

 ## Changes